 We're always on the search for ethical fashion brands that create beautiful collections for a cause.
-Each of these social enterprise jewelry collections are doing an incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
-Thank you to our collaborating sponsors, Ten Thousand Villages, Soko Jewelry, Slate + Salt and Bario Neal for their leadership in the fair trade movement!
+Each of these social enterprise jewelry collections are doing incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
+Thank you to our collaborating sponsors, Ten Thousand Villages, Soko Jewelry, Slate + Salt, Threads Worldwide and Bario Neal for their leadership in the fair trade movement!

 Ten Thousand Villages